ScreenJournal

 April 15, 2026

-ScreenJournal vs. Traditional Call Center QA: Why Sampling 2% of Calls is No Longer Enough
+ScreenJournal vs. Traditional Call Centre QA: Why Sampling 2% of Calls is No Longer Enough

-Your QA team reviews 2–5% of calls.
+Your QA team reviews 2 to 5% of calls.
 They score them on a rubric.
 They deliver feedback two weeks later.
-Meanwhile, 95% of customer interactions go completely unreviewed.
+Meanwhile, the large majority of customer interactions go completely unreviewed.

 That bet worked when there was no alternative.
 There is one now.

-The Traditional QA Model: Expensive, Slow, and Structurally Limited
+The Traditional QA Model: Slow and Structurally Limited

 Manual QA has been the industry standard for decades.
 It follows a predictable cycle: record calls, assign a subset to QA analysts, score against a rubric, calibrate across reviewers, deliver coaching feedback, repeat.

-Every step in this cycle costs time and money, and every step introduces error.
+Every step in this cycle takes time, and every step introduces error.

 The Cost of Manual Review

-That calculation ignores calibration sessions (typically 2–4 hours per month per analyst), rubric development time, and the supervisory overhead of delivering feedback individually to each agent.
+That headcount cost ignores calibration sessions (typically 2 to 4 hours per month per analyst), rubric development time, and the supervisory overhead of delivering feedback individually to each agent.

 The Feedback Delay Problem

-In high-volume centers, this delay compounds.
-If an agent develops a bad habit — failing to verify account identity, skipping a required disclosure, using unprofessional language during escalations — it goes uncorrected for weeks across hundreds of interactions.
+In high-volume centres, this delay compounds.
+If an agent develops a bad habit, whether failing to verify account identity, skipping a required disclosure, or using unprofessional language during escalations, it goes uncorrected for weeks across hundreds of interactions.

 Reviewer Inconsistency

 Calibration sessions exist because different QA analysts score the same call differently.
-Studies from the contact center industry consistently show inter-rater reliability problems.
+Reporting from the contact centre industry consistently shows inter-rater reliability problems, with agreement between analysts commonly cited in the region of 60 to 80%.
 Analyst A gives an empathy score of 4/5.
 Analyst B scores the same moment as 2/5.
 The agent receives conflicting feedback depending on who reviewed their call.

 This isn't a training problem.
 It's a structural limitation of subjective human evaluation applied to complex, nuanced conversations.
 Rubrics help, but they can't eliminate the fundamental variance in how different people interpret tone, empathy, and professionalism.